uselagoon/lagoon/docs/using_lagoon/drupal/drush9.md

 ### Update Site Aliases

 If a new environment in Lagoon has been created, you can just run `drush site:alias-convert` to update the site aliases file.
+If running this command does not update `lagoon.site.yml`, try deleting `lagoon.site.yml` first, and then re-run `drush site:alias-convert`.

 ### Drush rsync from local to remote environments